AI Engineer Summit 2025: 7 Insights for Tech Leaders

 3. Context Engineering

-With "No Vibes Allowed", Dex Horthy provided the pragmatic counter-model to the experimental use of AI tools: Context Engineering as a disciplined method for consistent results.
+With "No Vibes Allowed", Dex Horthy offered the pragmatic counter-model to the experimental use of AI tools: Context Engineering as a disciplined method for consistent results.

 The RPI Method